My days have passed, my plans are shattered. Yet the desires of my heart turn night into day; in the face of the darkness light is near- Job 17:9-10

 Control breeds anxiety-

-This point is full of paradoxes but it’s true.
-Taking control of situations that feel out of control ought to give us peace and quash our anxiety.
-Nonetheless, control freaks, even Christian control freaks are typically the most anxiety-ridden people on the planet.
-This is because Christians are commanded to trust God (Psalm 37:4-6, Psalm 32:10, Psalm 139:23-24, Proverbs 3:5-6) and control is the antithesis of trust.
+Admittedly, this point is full of paradoxes but it’s true.
+Taking control of situations that feel out of control ought to give us peace and squash any anxiety we have.
+However, control freaks, especially Christian control freaks are ALWAYS, without fail, the most angsty, nervous, unhappy people on the planet.
+This is because Jesus followers are commanded to trust God (Psalm 37:4-6, Psalm 32:10, Psalm 139:23-24, Proverbs 3:5-6) and taking control of people and situations is the antithesis of trust.
 God is a respecter of our free will.
 When we choose to take control of anything other than ourselves God takes His hand off the wheel (metaphorically speaking) and lets us have our way.
-The anxiety we feel when we are the one “in complete control” is a direct result of spiritual disobedience and our foolhardy attempts to do something we will never be able to do.
-Letting go of the illusion we have control is one key to getting free from the bondage of anxiety.
+The anxiety we feel when we are the one “in complete control” is a direct result of spiritual disobedience and our foolhardy attempts to do something we are literally incapable of doing.
+Letting go of the illusion we have control and really and truly trusting in God’s wisdom and sovereignty is the key to getting and staying free from anxiety.

 This makes way more sense than the other alternatives.